Lois Lane

 Jerry Siegel.

-later be retconned to the Fortress of Solitude on Prime Earth.
+The birthplace was later retconned to the Fortress of Solitude on Prime

 Lois and Clark briefly changed their last name to White in order to avoid